As a real estate professional today, you can use many social media platforms to generate leads and acquire potential customers.

 It is a text-based blogging platform that allows you to post “tweets” with a limit of 280 characters.

-As a user, you can stay on top of trending topics and engage in different sorts of conversations.
+You can stay on top of trending topics and engage in conversations as a user.

 The platform got over 330 million monthly active users in 2019 (source).

-For some time, I thought this social media platform would go nowhere and it is still often ignored.
+For some time, I thought this social media platform would go nowhere, but it is still often ignored.

 But I was wrong.

-When it comes to self-expression, it is very popular among teens and fandoms.
+When it comes to self-expression, it is trendy among teens and fandoms.

-I was surprised to find out that in February 2020, it had a total of 321 million monthly active users (source).
+I was surprised that in February 2020, it had 321 million monthly active users (source).

-The fourth highly visual social media platform to mention besides YouTube, Instagram, and Pinterest is Snapchat.
+Snapchat is the fourth highly visual social media platform besides YouTube, Instagram, and Pinterest.

 It is also a platform that is in most demand by younger generations.

-You can send snaps to other users and update 24-hour statuses similar to Instagram and WhatsApp.
+You can send snaps to other users and update 24-hour statuses like Instagram and WhatsApp.

 A Snap is a photo or video you take and send or receive.

-Its focus was first private, person-to-person photo sharing, but now you can send short videos, messages, do live video chatting, create caricature-like Bitmoji avatars, and share “stories” that are broadcasted to followers.
+Its focus was first private, person-to-person photo sharing.
+Still, now you can send short videos and messages, chat live, create caricature-like Bitmoji avatars, and share “stories.”